krzentner/language-world/data/gpt-3.5-turbo/chain_md/peg-insert-side-1.md

-To insert the peg into the hole from the side reliably, the robot should perform the following steps:
+To grab the peg and insert it into the hole from the side, the robot should perform the following steps:

-1. Put gripper above the peg
-2. Grab the peg with the gripper
-3. Line the peg up with the hole
-4. Slide the peg sideways into the hole

-More specifically:
+    Steps:  1.
+Put gripper near the peg  2.
+Align the gripper with the peg  3.
+Drop gripper around the peg  4.
+Close gripper around the peg  5.
+Move gripper towards the hole while keeping it aligned with the peg  6.
+Insert the peg into the hole  7.
+Release the peg by opening the gripper
+First, put the gripper near the peg and make sure that it is aligned with the peg to grab it easily.
-1. First, the robot should position its gripper above the peg.
+- When the robot's gripper is not near the peg, the robot should move the gripper near the peg.
-   - When the robot's gripper is not vertically aligned with the peg, the robot should put the gripper above the peg.
+- When the robot's gripper is not aligned with the peg, align the gripper with the peg.
-2. Next, the robot should grab the peg with the gripper.
+Once the gripper is aligned with the peg, put it around the peg to grab it.
-   - When the gripper is not around the peg, the robot should drop the gripper around the peg.
+- When the robot's gripper is not around the peg and the robot's gripper is open, drop the gripper around the peg.
-3. Then, the robot should line up the peg with the hole.
+Close the gripper around the peg to make sure it is held firmly.
+- When the robot's gripper is near peg and the robot's gripper is open, close the gripper around the peg.
+Move the gripper towards the hole while keeping it aligned with the peg so that the peg can be inserted easily.
-   - When the peg is not left of the robot's gripper and the peg is not forward aligned with the robot's gripper, the robot should align the peg with the hole.
+- When the robot's gripper is not aligned with the hole, align the gripper with the hole while keeping it aligned with the peg.
-4. Finally, the robot should slide the peg sideways into the hole.
+Insert the peg into the hole.
-   - When the peg is horizontally aligned with the hole, the robot should slide the peg into the hole.
+- When the robot's gripper is aligned with the hole, insert the peg into the hole.
+Release the peg by opening the gripper.
+- When the robot's gripper is in the hole and the gripper is closed around the peg, release the peg by opening the gripper.